Investigative Specialist Trainee 1 (Motor Vehicle)

 To be considered for appointment to this title, you must pass the written test.
 The written test evaluates your knowledge, skills, and/or abilities in the following areas:

 - Preparing written material - These questions test for the ability to present information clearly and accurately, and to organize paragraphs logically and comprehensibly.
 For some questions, you will be given information in two or three sentences followed by four restatements of the information.
 You must then choose the best version.
 For other questions, you will be given paragraphs with their sentences out of order.
 You must then choose, from four suggestions, the best order for the sentences.

-- Evaluating information and evidence - These questions test for the ability to evaluate and draw conclusions from information and evidence.
+- Evaluating information and evidence - These questions test the candidates' abilities to evaluate and draw conclusions from information and evidence.
 Each question consists of a set of facts and a conclusion based on the facts.
-The candidate must decide if the conclusion is warranted by the facts.
+The candidate must decide if a conclusion is warranted by the facts.

 How To Apply

 |Important: Unless waived, you must pay the non-refundable processing fee.
 For information on fee waivers, visit https://www.cs.ny.gov/examannouncements/types/oc/appinfo.cfm##Fee.
 Any past due application processing fees must be paid in full prior to submitting an application.
 Please email FeeUnitMail@cs.ny.gov regarding inquiries about any past due fee.
 It is important that you verify that you entered the correct examination number and title on your online or paper application prior to submitting.
 If you apply online, you should immediately review your email confirmation notice to verify that you applied for the correct examination.|